Ma63d/co-retry-it/README.md

 ```

 ### arguments `Function`
-a function generates an arguments array for execution and that receives an argument 'error' which is the last error(would be undefined in first execution)
+a function generates **an arguments array** for execution and that receives an argument 'error' which is the last error(would be undefined in first execution)

+**remember to return an array**

 ```javascript
  //simulate a crowded network